-- When living in a wild state (not farmed), Wild Animals include any deer, chamois, thar or goat. - Anyone may hunt or kill wild animals, with the permission of the owner, occupier or person in charge, subject to the requirements of other legislation.
+- When living in a wild state (not farmed), Wild Animals include any deer, pig, chamois, thar or goat. - Anyone may hunt or kill wild animals, with the permission of the owner or occupier, subject to the requirements of other legislation.

-The Department of Conservation (DoC) administers this Act.
+The Department of Conservation (DOC) administers this Act.